uuyen/docker-birthday-3/tutorial.md

 ### 2.1 Static Sites
 Let's start by taking baby-steps.
 The first thing we're going to look at is how you can run a dead-simple static website.
 You're going to pull a docker image from the docker hub, running the container and see how easy it so to run a webserver.

 Let's begin.
-The image that you are going to use is a single-page website that was already created for the purposes of this demo and hosted it on the [registry](https://hub.docker.com/r/seqvence/static-site/) - `seqvence/static-site`. you can download and run the image directly in one go using `docker run`.
+The image that you are going to use is a single-page website that was already created for the purposes of this demo and hosted it on the [registry](https://hub.docker.com/r/seqvence/static-site/) - `seqvence/static-site`.
+You can download and run the image directly in one go using `docker run`.

 ```
 $ docker run seqvence/static-site